Researchers say metformin could be reducing vitamin B12 levels in some people with diabetes.

 “I’ve been hearing about this since about five years ago,” Dr. Caroline Messer, an endocrinologist specializing in bone loss at Lenox Hill Hospital in New York, told Healthline.
 “But there are no guidelines established for testing for it.”

 Messer said the problem is that while some doctors are testing their patients’ vitamin B12 levels, many doctors are not because it hasn’t become an official part of standardized diabetes care.

 “In my office, patients on metformin who are B12 deficient isn’t something we see often.
 It’s rare here, but this study says 10 percent of all patients taking metformin are deficient, and that’s not a small amount,” she said.

 Messer emphasizes that once the nerve damage is done, it cannot be fixed.

 However, you can prevent further nerve damage after a B12 deficiency is identified through a basic blood test by taking supplemental B12.

 The consequences of a B12 deficiency include permanent nerve damage, deteriorating brain function, memory loss, and temporary infertility in women.

-In people without diabetes, B12 deficiency is considered common with as much as 15 percent of the American population deficient, according to the National Institutes of Health.
+In people without diabetes, B12 deficiency is considered common with as much as 15 percent of the American population deficient, according to the

 While it’s possible that metformin simply causes malabsorption of B12, Messer says there is no conclusive theory to explain why patients taking the drug become deficient.